The Andijan region was founded in 1941 year.

 The administrative center is the city of Andijan (447 km from Tashkent).

-In the East of the Ferghana Valley, Andijan Region is located, which covers an area of less than 1% of the territory of Uzbekistan, but is the most populous region – about 10% of the total population of the republic.
+Andijan Region is located in the East of the Ferghana Valley, which covers an area of less than 1% of the territory of Uzbekistan, but is the most populous region – about 10% of the total population of the republic.

 The leading branch of agriculture is cotton growing.

 Region is the leader in Uzbekistan for growing cotton and processing it into fiber.
 From East to West, the Karadarya River flows through the territory of the region, the waters of which are used mainly for irrigation of cultivated land, therefore, horticulture, vegetable growing, grain growing, melon growing, viticulture, silkworming are widely developed here (cocoons production is 15% in the whole country).
 Meat and dairy cattle breeding is well developed.